MohammedAttar002997/MyFirstGameRepo/README.md

-# Solitare Demo Game
+# Solitaire  Demo Game

-none
+Here are my notes for this game.

+Add
+--What is here--
+--What problems--
+--What next--